Skip to content

 What to do in Gravelines

-Gravelines, with its impressive ramparts built by Vauban, is a true architectural gem.
+Gravelines, with its impressive remparts built by Vauban, is a real architectural gem.
 Visitors can stroll along the ramparts and discover the fascinating history of this fortified town.
-Don't miss the opportunity to visit the town's many museums and historic sites, such as the Musée du Dessin et de l'Estampe Originale and the Maison du Patrimoine.
+Don't miss the chance to visit the town's many museums and historic sites, such as the Musée du Dessin et de l'Estampe Originale or the Maison du Patrimoine.

-The Gravelines marina offers a safe haven for yachtsmen, with modern facilities available all year round.
+The Gravelines marina offers a safe shelter for yachtsmen, with modern facilities available all year round.
 Explore the town's charming streets and soak up its unique maritime atmosphere.
-In addition to the marina, Gravelines also offers boat rental services and sea excursions for those wishing to discover the coast from the water.
+As well as the marina, Gravelines also offers boat hire and sea excursions for those wishing to discover the coast from the water.

 Calais